junodofbelhaven/Favorite-Sites-Project/README.md

 ## About the Project

 This project is developed in Java and performs database operations using MySQL.
 The user interface is built with Java Swing.
-It demonstrates basic database connection, data querying, and data presentation through a graphical user interface.
+It demonstrates basic database connection, login function based on database, data querying, and data presentation through a graphical user interface.

 ## Features